threefoldfoundation/threefold_data/content/blog/tech_update_explorer_interface/tech_update_explorer_interface.md

 created: 2021-11-30
 ---

-We are very excited to present to you **the new Explorer UI for ThreeFold Grid 3.x!** 🎉
+We are very excited to present to you the new Explorer UI for ThreeFold Grid 3.x! 🎉

 <br/>

-The Explorer was designed to provide **a simple way for anyone to find decentralized Internet capacity on the ThreeFold Grid**, and we’re thrilled to announce **a new user interface for Grid 3.x on both [testnet](https://explorer.test.grid.tf/) and [devnet](https://explorer.dev.grid.tf/)**.
+The Explorer was designed to provide **a simple way for anyone to find decentralized Internet capacity on the ThreeFold Grid**, and we’re thrilled to announce a new user interface for Grid 3.x on both [testnet](https://explorer.test.grid.tf/) and [devnet](https://explorer.dev.grid.tf/).

 <br/>